avand/avand.github.com/_posts/2011-03-29-tests-pass-you-fail.markdown

 <img src="http://farm6.static.flickr.com/5253/5574803627_2129538b6c_m.jpg" alt="Failing at Failing" title="Failing at Failing" class="right">

-The tolerance for failure is probably a lot higher than you imagine; your customer is probably much more forgiving than you (or your boss) think.
+The tolerance for failure is probably a lot higher than you imagine; your customer is probably much more forgiving than you (or your boss) think, especially if you [handle it the right way][12].

 OK, that's not always true.
 If you're engineering the rules for credit card approval, the launch sequence for a missle, or the internals of a pacemaker, most of this post is irrelevant.
 But if you're like me, trying to break through to [meaty part of the adoption curve][4], then isn't the ultimate test simply feedback from your users?